FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Introduction

-With maturity of multi-task learning \cite{kokkinos2017ubernet}, one-shot trackers which estimate objects and learn re-ID features using a single network have attracted more attention \cite{wang2019towards,voigtlaender2019mots}.
-For example, Voigtlaender \etal \cite{voigtlaender2019mots} propose to add a re-ID branch on top of Mask R-CNN to obtain proposals' re-ID features using ROI-Align.
-It reduces inference time by re-using the backbone features for the re-ID network.
-Unfortunately, the tracking accuracy drops remarkably compared to the two-step ones.
-In particular, the number of ID switches increases by a large margin.
-The result suggests that combining the two tasks is a non-trivial problem and should be treated carefully.
-In this paper, we aim to deeply understand the reasons behind the failure, and present a simple yet effective approach.
-In particular, three factors are identified.
+With the maturity of multi-task learning \citep{kokkinos2017ubernet,chen2018gradnorm}, one-shot trackers which estimate objects and learn re-ID features using a single network have attracted more attention \citep{wang2020towards,voigtlaender2019mots}.
+For example, Voigtlaender \etal \citep{voigtlaender2019mots} add a re-ID branch to Mask R-CNN to extract a re-ID feature for each proposal \citep{he2017mask}.
+It reduces inference time by re-using backbone features for the re-ID network.
+But the performance drops remarkably compared to the two-step models.
+In fact, the detection accuracy is still good but the tracking performance drops a lot.
+For example, the number of ID switches increases by a large margin.
+The result suggests that combining the two tasks is a non-trivial task and should be treated carefully.

+In this paper, we investigate the reasons behind the failure, and present a simple yet effective solution.
+Three factors are identified to account for the failure.
+The first issue is caused by anchors.
+Anchors are originally designed for object detection \citep{ren2015faster}.
+However, we show that anchors are not suitable for extracting re-ID features for two reasons.
+First, anchor-based one-shot trackers such as Track R-CNN \citep{voigtlaender2019mots} overlook the re-ID task because they need anchors to first detect objects (\ie, using RPN \citep{ren2015faster}) and then extract the re-ID features based on the detection results (re-ID features are useless when detection results are incorrect).
+So when competition occurs between the two tasks, it will favor the detection task.
+Anchors also introduce a lot of ambiguity during training the re-ID features because one anchor may correspond to multiple identities and multiple anchors may correspond to one identity, especially in crowded scenes.

+The second issue is caused by feature sharing between the two tasks.
+Detection task and re-ID task are two totally different tasks and they need different features.
+In general, re-ID features need more low-level features to discriminate different instances of the same class while detection features need to be similar for different instances.
+The shared features in one-shot trackers will lead to feature conflict and thus reduce the performance of each task.

+The third issue is caused by feature dimension.
+The dimension of re-ID features is usually as high as $512$ \citep{wang2020towards} or $1024$ \citep{zheng2017person} which is much higher than that of object detection.
+We find that the huge difference between dimensions will harm the performance of the two tasks.
+More importantly, our experiments suggest that it is a generic rule that learning low-dimensional re-ID features for ``joint detection and re-ID'' networks achieves both higher tracking accuracy and efficiency.
+This also reveals the difference between the MOT task and the re-ID task, which is overlooked in the field of MOT.

+In this work, we present a simple approach termed as \emph{FairMOT} which elegantly address the three issues as illustrated in Figure \ref{fig:pipeline}. \emph{FairMOT} is built on top of CenterNet \citep{zhou2019objects}.
+In particular, the detection and re-ID tasks are treated equally in \emph{FairMOT} which essentially differs from the previous ``detection first, re-ID secondary'' framework.
+It is worth noting that it is not a naive combination of CenterNet and re-ID.
+Instead, we present a bunch of detailed designs which are critical to achieve good tracking results by thorough empirical studies.